delancey314/Health-Insurance-Marketplace-EDA/README.md

 ## Requirements

-A copy of the datasets was pulled from [Kaggle] (https://www.kaggle.com/hhs/health-insurance-marketplace).
-The original dataset are hosted at [CMS.gov] (https://www.kaggle.com/hhs/health-insurance-marketplace).
+A copy of the datasets was pulled from [Kaggle](https://www.kaggle.com/hhs/health-insurance-marketplace).
+The original dataset are hosted at [CMS.gov](https://www.kaggle.com/hhs/health-insurance-marketplace).

 ## The Data